 We will tell you and the financial firm about our proposed approach to resolving a complaint, to ensure you understand what is involved.

-Find out about our approach to complaints that involve financial difficulty
+Find out about our approach to complaints that involve financial hardship

-We may extend the time limits to make certain types of complaints if we think there are special circumstances.
+We may extend the time limits in some cases if we think there are special circumstances.

 See section B.4 of our Operational Guidelines for the specific time limits relating to Superannuation and National Credit Code contract variation complaints.